 To provide resources and support services that will ensure student success through the coordination and collaboration of all academic divisions on campus

 Students are expected to take an active role in their education by participating in all available resources offered on campus that will enhance their learning.

 Students must be prepared to learn and to be intellectually challenged.

 Students must strive for academic excellence in all of their courses.

 The Curriculum Learning Center

 The Curriculum Learning Center (TCLC) is designed to allow students an opportunity to become proficient active learners and develop the confidence needed to increase their skill levels and succeed in academic coursework at Bennett College.
-The TCLC helps students create learning strategies necessary for today’s analytical and critical thinkers by providing instructional support services to all currently enrolled students.
-Group and individual tutoring sessions as well as supplemental instruction sessions and Success Seminars are provided for all students.
-There is no charge for any of the following services provided by the Curriculum Learning Center:
+The Curriculum Learning Center helps students create learning strategies necessary for today’s analytical and critical thinkers by providing instructional support services to all currently enrolled students.
+Group and individual tutoring sessions, and Success Seminars are provided for all students.
+There is no charge for any of the following services provided by The Curriculum Learning Center:

 Professional and Peer tutoring in gateway courses and various 100-200 level courses across all disciplines